pitt500/OnlineStoreTCA/README.md

 The `Reduce` closure will always encapsulate the logic from the parent domain.
 To understand how to combine additional components, please continue reading below.

-> Compared to the previous version of TCA without `ReducerProtocol`, the order of child reducers will not affect the result.
+> Compared to the previous version of TCA without `Reducer`, the order of child reducers will not affect the result.
 Parent Reducer (`Reduce`) will be always executed at the end.

 ### Single state operators